Using Extended Business Analysis

 • Department as the element QCL (Quality Control) in the Dimension Department.

-You can set up BI Codes at Group or Entity level.
+BI Codes can be set up at Group or Entity level.
 If you use the same BI Code name in multiple entities, it must be tagged with the same Dimension Elements for Consolidated reporting to work correctly.
-If desired, you can enforce the setup and management of BI Codes centrally.
+To simplify this process, you can enforce the setup and management of BI Codes centrally.
+See Using Multi-Company Consolidation for more details.

 1. In the group layer, click Consolidation Manager.